mattwynyard/ableywebmap/README.md

 layers data to WGS84 and use a web mercator map.
 Mainly because the public is more familiar with theses coordinates.
 But a production app could have both
 NZTM and WGS84 available to the user.
 Some of the css needs tuning as I had a few issues alligning the footer and map.
 I would make css improvements so the map is can be tested for different screen sizes, (although I don't think this web app would work to well on mobile).
-Obviously I would add extra functionality to make this app useful.
+To make this a useful app, I would add functionality to calculate sea level insurance risk and how it effects the house price.